atrahhdis/mahasivipassana/content/books.md

 # Useful Books

-Most of the Mahasi Sayadaw's texts included in MVMR are offered in both **epub** and **azw3**/**mobi** (kindle) formats.
-You can access each text from the menu on the left and download them using the links on top of each page.
+Most of the Mahasi Sayadaw's texts included in MVMR are offered in both **EPUB** and **AZW3**/**MOBI** (kindle) formats.
+You can access and read each text from the menu on the left and download them using the links on top of each page.

+In this section you will find additional **downloadable** material:

+- by various meditation masters, related to Mahasi Vipassana meditation
-In this section you will find additional material either not by Mahasi or by Mahasi but not referring specifically to his Vipassana (Insight) meditation technique.
+- by Mahasi Sayadaw, but not strictly related to Vipassana meditation

 &nbsp;
 ### Meditation related